Introduction

 Defining

 Annotate a function with #[zyn::element].
-Parameters become struct fields (props); the function must return zyn::TokenStream:
+Parameters become struct fields (props).
+The function returns zyn::TokenStream; the macro wraps it in Output automatically:

 #[zyn::element]